CleanestMink126/DSA-19-Dev/datastructures/day02/README.md

 - Understand memory allocation of linked lists
 - Understand the need and implementation of pointer based data structures
 - Be able to analyze time complexities of linked lists
-- Understand when to use LinkedList versus ArrayList
+- Understand when to use a LinkedList versus an ArrayList
 - Understand the difference between a stack and a queue
 - Identify problems where stacks or queues can contribute to an effective solution.
 - Implement a stack and a queue that uses `O(n)` space and has `O(1)` per-operation time complexity.